April 10, 2020

 DRRT will never collect sensitive information about any individuals without their explicit consent and hold any personal information received or collected securely in accordance with the DRRT Privacy & Data Protection Policy as well as the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield.

 DRRT does not sell or transfer any information to any third party and are not liable in case of onward transfers to third parties.
-While we may use technology to track patterns or behavior of visitors to our site, it is not our current policy to do so.
+While we may use technology to track patterns or behavior of visitors to our Website, it is not our current policy to do so.
 This could include using a “cookie” which would be stored on a visitor’s browser to allow a future identification of such visitor, but any visitor can “disable cookies” to prevent this.

 The Children’s Online Privacy Protection Act (COPPA) protects the online privacy of children under 13 years of age.
 We do not knowingly collect or maintain Personally Identifying Information from anyone under the age of 13, unless or except as permitted by law.
 Any person who provides Personally Identifying Information through the Website represents to us that he or she is 13 years of age or older.
 If we learn that Personally Identifying Information has been collected from a user under 13 years of age on or through the Website, then we will take the appropriate steps to delete the information.
 If you are the parent or legal guardian of a child under 13 who has become a member of the Website or has otherwise transferred Personally Identifying Information to the Website, please contact us using our contact information below to have that child’s account terminated and information deleted.

 Most web browsers and some mobile operating systems include a Do-Not-Track (DNT) feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
-The Website currently does respond to DNT browser signals or mechanisms.
+Our Website currently does respond to DNT browser signals or mechanisms.

 LIMITATION OF LIABILITY